grayspace/foreign-language-counting/README.md

-# Mobile app for learning how to count to 100 in 15 different languages.
+## Mobile app for learning how to count in 15 different languages.

 Built with Ionic Framework, Angular, and TypeScript.